crrdlx/doggone-minimal/README.md

 The "minimal_website.html" file is not the one to use.
 It's just a building-block template.

 The "index.html" file is the one to use.
 Below is a screenshot of the index.html file.
 But)., the screenshot looks a bit cruddy on a mobile device.
-The doggone minimal website page can be [viewed online this link](http://br549.mywebcommunity.org/doggone.htm), where's it's much cleaner.
+The doggone minimal website page can be [viewed online with this link](http://br549.mywebcommunity.org/doggone.htm), where's it's much cleaner.
 Check it.
 ![doggone.jpg](https://raw.githubusercontent.com/crrdlx/doggone-minimal-website/master/images/doggone.jpg)